 Pianist/Coach Ming Kwong is very active in the world of opera.
+In fall 2014, he played the NYC auditions for Washington National Opera Domingo-Cafritz Young Artist Program, Glimmerglass Opera Young Artist Program, Portland Opera Young Artist Program and Aspen Opera Theater.
 In spring 2014, he joined the music staff at Portland Opera for their production of “Postcard from Morocco” by Dominic Argento.
-He is currently the coach-accompanist at Manhattan Opera Studio, music director of Manhattan Opera Repertory Ensemble (MORE Opera) and pianist for Opera Company Brooklyn.
-In the fall of 2013, he played the NYC auditions for Washington National Opera, Aspen Opera Theater and Glimmerglass Opera besides being invited back to play for Portland Opera.
+He is currently the coach-accompanist at Manhattan Opera Studio, Manhattan Opera Repertory Ensemble (MORE Opera) and Opera Company Brooklyn.
 He is well-known for his ability to adjust tempo, give singers time to breathe and help them through a phrase in a totally unrehearsed situation.
 Ming is regularly engaged by the Metropolitan Opera Guild as well to accompany their master class series.

 His past credits include an assistant coach position at Glimmerglass Opera, Tanglewood Music Center (assisting Maestro James Levine on Don Giovanni), and an apprenticeship with Florida Grand Opera for their 2008-2009 season.
 He has been invited frequently to join summer programs as a faculty coach.
 They include the CoOPERAtive program in New Jersey, Opera on the Avalon in Newfoundland, Canada.
 He held a fellowship coach position at the Aspen Summer Music Festival and was a vocal pianist at the prestigious Music Academy of the West, where Marilyn Horne chairs the program.
 Mr. Kwong was the Music Director of the Undergraduate Opera Theater at Manhattan School of Music and has also worked with Maestro George Manahan on Cosi fan tutte.